Azure/terraform-azurerm-avm-res-sql-server/README.md

 ### <a name="input_administrator_login_password_wo_version"></a> [administrator\_login\_password\_wo\_version](#input\_administrator\_login\_password\_wo\_version)

 Description: (Optional) The version of the write-only password.
 This is used in conjunction with `administrator_login_password_wo` to track password changes and rotations for ephemeral secrets.
+Specify a value such as a simple incrementing number (e.g., "1", "2").
+Changing this value will indicate a password rotation.

-Type: `string`
+Type: `number`

 Default: `null`